wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    #### Gen GPG using macOS GPG-Suite

-1. Click "Show secret keys only" to ignore the Pub (Public) keys there by default.
+1. Click "Show secret keys only" (at the lower-right corner) to ignore the Pub (Public) keys there by default.

 1. If there are green boxes marking your email from a previous session, you need to revoke it before creating a new key for that email.

 1. To generate a GPG key pair click "+ New" for the pop-up dialog.
+1. If there is a pop-up to access your contacts, click "Don't Allow".
 1. Click "Advanced options" to select Key Type "RSA (sign only)".

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/122693753-78941f80-d1f8-11eb-8c43-23dc4198b426.png">